nowrep/obs-vkcapture/README.md

 OBS plugin for Vulkan game capture on Linux.

 Requires OBS with EGL support (currently unreleased, you need to build from git).
+On X11 you need to explicitly enable EGL: `OBS_USE_EGL=1 obs`.

 AUR: [obs-vkcapture-git](https://aur.archlinux.org/packages/obs-vkcapture-git/)